 In that scenario you would have actually lost $28,508 over that 30 year time frame.

-So Is Buying a Home a Good Long Term Investment?
+Is Buying a Home a Good Long Term Investment?

 Overall, I believe a good home investment, purchased wisely with the help of a knowledgeable professional is almost always better than renting because, over time, you build up equity in that investment and have something to show for all the money you’ve spent over the years.

-But could buying a home still be a good investment even if it doesn’t appreciate in value enough to cover your costs?
+But could buying a home still be a good investment even if it doesn’t appreciate enough to cover costs?
 Find out in my next post when I explore the cost of renting vs. owning your own home and find out if investing in a home is really worth it, or just a long term financial illusion.